NrgXnat/xnat-docker-compose/README.md

 xnat-web_1    | INFO: Server startup in 84925 ms
 ```

+4. First XNAT Site Setup

 Your XNAT will soon be available at http://localhost.

+After logging in with credentials admin/admin (username/password resp.) the setup page is displayed.

 ## Mounted Data